marcusmcb/npchatbot/README.md

 #### Questions:

-Feel free to message me with any questions regrading the script, configs/setup, or feature requests to expand the concept here.
+Feel free to message me with any questions regrading the app, configuration/setup, or feature requests to expand the core concept here.

 <hr>